InfoTechBridge/AnyCache/README.md

 PM> Install-Package AnyCache.InMemory
 ```

-Then use following code to create In Memory cache.
+Then use following code to create In Memory cache instance.

 ```csharp
 var cache = new InMemoryCache();